Ecuador

 Mosquera Islet is between the islands of Baltra and North Seymour.
 It's a reef of rocks and coral (the result of an uprising) and a great white sand beach.
 This island has one of the largest populations of sea lions in the Galápagos.
 There have been occasional reports at this site of Orcas (Orcinus orca) feeding on sea lions.

 After our visit to Mosquera, our trip draws to an end.
-We'll provide transfers to Baltra airport for our return flight to mainland Ecuador.
-We'll all fly back to Quito together.
+We'll transfer to Baltra airport for our group return flight to mainland Ecuador, landing in Quito at 4:15 pm.

-For those of you joining the optional trip extension to the Amazon rain forest, we'll overnight at the Wyndham Airport Hotel in Quito for convenience and fly out in the morning.
+For those of you joining the optional trip extension to the Amazon rainforest, we'll overnight at the Courtyard by Marriott Quito Airport for convenience and fly out in the morning.
+If this concludes your time with us, book your onward travel accordingly.
+Safe travels!

 Included